Vaccinating more than anywhere else, China still needs to speed up

 China’s complete reliance on locally developed vaccines could complicate the country’s immunisation drive, as insufficient data on their efficacy has been released, and they have shown modest efficacy so far.

-China approved five domestically developed vaccines, and four of them reported efficacy rate of between 50.7% and 83.5% against symptomatic COVID-19 disease, lower than readings from rival shots developed by Moderna (MRNA.O), Pfizer (PFE.N) and its partner BioNTech .
+China approved five domestically developed vaccines, and four of them reported efficacy rate of between 50.7% and 83.5% against symptomatic COVID-19 disease, lower than readings from rival shots developed by Moderna, Pfizer and its partner BioNTech.

 “This is going to be a problem going forward in getting people to fully trust the vaccines,” said Nicholas Thomas, professor in health security at the City University of Hong Kong.